All Episodes

 But go ahead.

-What what what is it, Sean?
+What is it, Sean?

 Well, I'm trying to understand what happens.

-You even have the Diamond and Silk Tour now going to cities all across America.
+You even have the Diamond and Silk tour now going to cities all across America.

 I've never heard you guys cross any lines.